lhfmartin/static-website-visits/js/README.md

 This folder contains the JavaScript code that could be used on frontend web applications to send visit records to the API.

-It support two type of visit records:

-1. Page visits: Logging each page the user visited in the web site
-2. External url visits: Logging the links to external web sites that the user has clicked

 ## Using the js to record page visits

 1. Put the url into the `const`: